stackflows-com/php-client-stackflows/docs/Api/EnvironmentApi.md

 $filterAutocomplete = tes; // string | Retrieve list that has \"tes\" at the start of their name.
 $filterSearch = tes; // string | Retrieve list that has \"tes\" in their name.
 $filterCategories = 1,2; // string | Filter by specific categories.
-$filterType = quae; // string | Filter by specific type.
+$filterType = quis; // string | Filter by specific type.
 Example process,decision
 $filterUncategorized = true; // bool | boolean List only uncategorized process models.
 $filterSubscribable = true; // bool | List only subscribable process models.
 $sort = name,-created_at,-updated_at; // string | Sorting by specified criteria.